Are natural organic fertilizers safer than chemical fertilizers? Are they better for your lawn, family and the environment?

 Natural organic fertilizers release nutrients slowly.
 As the soil microorganisms decompose the organic matter, the nutrients are converted into the chemical forms that are available to plants.
 Higher application rates may be applied, they have a low burn potential and will last longer.

 Chemical fertilizers are also available in slow-release formulations that release nutrients by water penetration, weathering or microbial action.

 Since the purpose of fertilizing is to provide essential nutrients to assist plant growth, it makes sense to consider the cost of the actual nutrients in the product you are purchasing.

-Fertilizer Analysis - the concentration of nutrients by percent - is printed prominently on the the product label.
-The analysis is always printed in a three number sequence indicating the amounts of N - P - K. An example is 23-3-6, indicates 23% Nitrogen, Phosphorus equivalent to 3% P2O5, and and Potassium equivalent to 6% K2O.
+Fertilizer Analysis – the concentration of nutrients by percent – is printed prominently on the product label.
+The analysis is always printed in a three-number sequence indicating the amounts of N – P – K. An example is 23-3-6, which indicates 23% Nitrogen, Phosphorus equivalent to 3% P2O5, and Potassium equivalent to 6% K2O.